Julie Rak, FRSC, PhD (McMaster) MA (Carleton) BA Hons. (McMaster)

 Rak’s primary research interests include the study of personal nonfiction (the field of life writing) with a focus on biography, autobiography, diaries and personal journals.
 Other areas of research include American and Canadian literature, popular culture and publishing, focusing on the thoughts, actions and writings of people in the context of their everyday lives.
 Rak often shares her research findings with the public, with more than 90 media appearances in major newspapers, and on radio shows and television networks.

 With more than 25 years of experience in research and teaching, Rak is an influential scholar in her field.
-She is a dedicated member of the U of A community, currently serving as the interim chair of the EFS Department and holding the Henry Marshall Tory Chair (2019–2024).
+She is a dedicated member of the U of A community, having served as the interim Chair of the EFS Department 2023-2024 and holding the Henry Marshall Tory Chair (2019–2024).
 In 2023, she received the J. Gordin Kaplan Award for Research Excellence, the University of Alberta’s most prestigious research award, and in 2017, she was named a Killam Annual Professor for her exemplary work in highlighting relatively unknown narratives.
-She is also part of the steering group for Stories of Change, a signature research area at the U of A that explores the interplay between micro-level stories and macro-level social transformation.
+She was also part of the steering group for Stories of Change, a signature research area at the U of A that explores the interplay between micro-level stories and macro-level social transformation.
 Rak serves on the editorial board of Critical Gambling Studies, a/b: a journal of auto/biography studies, the European Journal of Life Writing and Canadian Literature.
 In 2022, Rak was named a Fellow of the Royal Society of Canada for her record of scholarly and educational leadership.

 ORCID: https://orcid.org/0000-0001-8470-3202